Bupivacaine hydrochloride, adrenaline.

 The most prominent property of bupivacaine is its long duration of effect, and the difference in duration between bupivacaine with and without adrenaline is relatively small.
 Lower concentrations produce lesser effects on motor nerve fibres and a shorter duration of effect, and can be suitable for prolonged pain relief, e.g. during parturition or postoperatively.

 Pharmacokinetics: The rate of absorption is dependent on dose, route of administration and perfusion at the injection site.
-The addition of adrenaline can reduce the rate of absorption.
-Intercostal blockades produce the highest plasma concentrations [(1-4 mg/l) after a dose of 400 mg], due to rapid absorption, while subcutaneous injections in the abdomen produce the lowest plasma concentrations.
+The addition of adrenaline can reduce the rate of absorption, whereas the time to peak plasma concentration is little affected.
+The effect varies with the type of block, dose and concentration.
+In adults, adrenaline decreases peak plasma concentrations by up to 50% in brachial plexus block and by 5 - 25% in epidural block.
+Intercostal blockades produce the highest plasma concentrations (1-4 mg/l) after a dose of 400 mg), due to rapid absorption, while subcutaneous injections in the abdomen produce the lowest plasma concentrations.
 In children rapid absorption and high plasma concentrations are seen in cases of caudal block (approx. 1-1.5 mg/l after a dose of 3 mg/kg).

-Bupivacaine is absorbed completely and bi-phasically from the epidural space with half-lives of approx. 7 minutes and 6 hours.
+Bupivacaine is absorbed completely and bi-phasically from the epidural space with half-lives of approx. 7 minutes and 6 hours respectively.
 The slow absorption is rate-limiting in the elimination of bupivacaine, which explains why the elimination half-life after epidural administration is longer than after intravenous administration.

 The volume of distribution of bupivacaine in steady state is 73 litres, the degree of hepatic extraction is 0.40, total plasma clearance is 0.58 l/min and the elimination half-life is 2.7 hours.